oroinc/documentation/backend/api/batch-api.rst

                 local:
                     directory: '%kernel.project_dir%/var/api_files'

-More examples can be found in |KnpGaufretteBundle documentation|.
+You can find more examples in |KnpGaufretteBundle documentation|.

 .. include:: /include/include-links-dev.rst